BenGlicksberg/ROMOP/README.md

 following steps:

 1. Unzip ROMOP-master.zip
-2. R CMD build ROMOP-master
+2. R CMD INSTALL ROMOP-master
-3. R CMD INSTALL ROMOP\_0.1.0.tar.gz

 Please see the [Setup](#setup) section to properly configure the package to work.